-First up we will walk through the step by step process of claiming your Google My Business Listings.
+First up we will walk through the step-by-step process of claiming your Google Business Profile listing.
 If you’ve already managed this on your own, feel free to skip to the next section where we talk about building local citations for your eCommerce site.

 Studies suggest that 80% of people lose trust in local businesses if they find incorrect contact details online.
 The stats should tell you about the importance of keeping your contact details consistent across all types of online listings.

 Head over to Google Business Profile and click on the 'Manage now' button.
 Now enter your business name.
 If it turns out that you have the same name as a different business in the locality, you can avoid duplicating the name suggested through the autocomplete function.